Km-Warda/IaC-using-Terraform-on-the-Oracle-Cloud-Interface-OCI-/README.md

 ```

 ## Storage
-This is the storage volume to be attached to the instance.
+This is additional storage volume to be attached to the instance.
 To attach it, it's required to create another resource called volume attachment resource.

 - This is the code for creating the storage volume, its size can be changed through the variable `volume_size`
 ```